André Cruz: Club career

 Cruz began his playing career with Brazilian clubs Ponte Preta and Flamengo, before moving to play football in Europe.
-He initially joined Belgian club Standard Liège, but later also played in Italy, where he represented Napoli, A.C.
-Milan, and Torino.
-He subsequently joined Portuguese side Sporting Clube de Portugal, before moving back to Brazil, where he played with Goiás and Internacional before ending his career.
+He initially joined Belgian club Standard Liège, but later also played in Italy, where he represented Napoli, AC Milan, and Torino.
+He subsequently joined Portuguese side Sporting CP, before moving back to Brazil, where he played with Goiás and Internacional before ending his career.

 International career

 André Cruz made 47 appearances (12 in non-official matches) with the Brazil national team between 1988 and 1998.
 With the Brazil under-20 side, he won a gold medal at the 1987 Pan American Games in Indianapolis, and a silver medal at the 1988 Summer Olympics in Seoul; he was a member of the Brazil senior team that won the 1989 Copa América the following year.
 He was included in the Brazilian team that won the 1995 Umbro Cup and which finished runners-up in the 1995 Copa América; he was later also a member of the Brazilian squad that finished runners-up in the 1998 FIFA World Cup.